-With wedding season approaching, I thought it would be fun to do a post on our wedding DIYs.
+I thought it would be fun to do a post on our wedding DIYs since wedding season is approaching.
 I’ve always liked doing arts and crafts but I think my love for crafting really developed when Josef and I started planning our wedding.
 After getting a few quotes for wedding invitations we quickly realized that costs were going to add up FAST if we did not make some things ourselves.
 Though the process of doing a DIY wedding can be super stressful and time consuming, it’s also really cool to see the end product and be able to share it with your loved ones.

 We continued with our modern theme to create our reception programs and menus.
 Again, Josef designed them on Adobe Illustrator.
 Since we were going with a white background, we were able to print them out on our home printer.
 Using the same technique I used on our invitations, I punched a hole in the top corner and set a silver eyelet with a crop-a-dile.

 Place Cards & Meal Tickets

 We wanted to do something different for our place cards and meal selections that was fun and functional at the same time.
 For our place cards, we printed each guest name on a 4″ x 9″ envelope and also stored the utensils inside of it.
 We included a fork and knife graphic as well as our names and the date and location of our wedding reception at the bottom.